Term 2 Week 9 2025 Newsletter

 Year 1 teacher

-We recently explored the life of St. Dominic, whose Feast Day is on August 8, and how he followed in the footsteps of Jesus through prayer, preaching and service.
+We recently explored the life of St Dominic, whose feast day is on 8 August, and how he followed in the footsteps of Jesus through prayer, preaching and service.
 Students engaged in thoughtful discussions and shared meaningful insights about how they can live like Jesus today.

-They also practiced their note-taking skills to record key information and reflect on St. Dominic’s life.
-It has been a valuable and faith-filled learning experience for all.
+They also practised their note taking skills to record key information and reflect on St Dominic’s life.
+It was a valuable and faith filled learning experience for all.

 Olivia Mammone